Simple API Integration

 server_settings={

-'jit': 'off', # Optimize for many short queries
+'jit': 'off', # Optimize for lots of temporary queries

 'application_name': 'api_integration_service'